partrickJhonson/beef/Tunnelling.md

 ## How to Use the Proxy Extension

-1. Select which [[hooked browser|https://github.com/beefproject/beef/wiki/Hooked-Browser]] you want to use to tunnel requests (right click on the hooked browser icon, then left click on "Use As Proxy")
+1. Select which [[hooked browser|https://github.com/beefproject/beef/wiki/Hooked-Browser]] you want to use to tunnel requests.
+Right click on the hooked browser icon, then left click on "Use As Proxy".

 [[Images/tunnel1.png|align=center]]